 In the spring of 1942, over 110,000 men, women and children were abruptly and forcibly evicted from their homes on the West Coast and herded into desolate internment camps across the country.
 Most of them were American citizens of Japanese ancestry.
 No charges were ever filed.
 No hearings or trials were held.
-Yet, they were incarcerated — behind wire fences, surrounded by watchtowers and armed guards — for more than three years.
+Yet, they were incarcerated behind barbed wire, surrounded by armed guards in watchtowers for more than three years.
 The sole basis for this action was ancestry.

-UNFINISHED BUSINESS is a powerful and moving examination of this tragic but important period in American history.
+UNFINISHED BUSINESS is a powerful examination of this tragic but important period in American history.

 Major funding provided by the CORPORATION FOR PUBLIC BROADCASTING